benidevo/vega-ai-extension/docs/DEVELOPMENT_GUIDE.md

 - **Manual Build**: Trigger from GitHub Actions for testing
 - **Release**: Auto-triggered by git tags

-## 📦 Creating a New Release
+## 📦 Creating Releases

-### Automated Release Process

-The project uses GitHub Actions to automatically create releases when you push a version tag.
-Here's the complete process:
+Releases happen automatically when you push a version tag:

 #### 1. Ensure your changes are merged to master